 Key ages and stages

-Your first contact with Maternal Child Health
+Your first contact with Maternal Child Health (MCH)

 The hospital where you have your baby will let us know when you give birth.
 They will pass on your contact details and you will be paired with a MCH nurse in your area.
-Within a week of returning from hospital, your MCH nurse will contact you.
+Within a week of returning from the hospital, your MCH nurse will contact you.
 You can then arrange a time for your nurse to visit you at home, and for you to visit the MCH centre.

-During this initial consultation, a friendly MCH nurse will discuss next steps and future appointments.
+During this initial consultation, a friendly MCH nurse will discuss the next steps and future appointments.
 It is a great opportunity to ask any questions that may be relevant to you or your baby.

 You must bring your My Health, Learning and Development Record to every appointment

 The hospital where your baby was born will provide you with a My Health, Learning and Development Record.
 You might know this as your Child Health Record or the ‘green book’.
 At each appointment, your nurse will record your child’s milestones.
 Health, growth, development and immunisations are recorded in this book, which is why it’s important to bring it to each appointment.
 You can learn more about immunisation on our Immunisation page.

 There are 16 MCH centres located in Moreland.
 The centres are staffed by nurses with general nursing midwifery and maternal and child health nursing qualifications.
 The centre that you will visit for your appointments will depend on which one is closest to where you live.
 Find your nearest MCH centre by suburb below.